settylab/kompot/docs/source/index.rst

 Quick Start
 -----------

-Check out our :doc:`Tutorial Notebook <notebooks/tutorial_notebook>` for a step-by-step introduction to Kompot's key functionality.

-For more advanced applications involving sample-specific variance estimation, see the :doc:`Sample Variance Analysis <notebooks/sample_variance>` tutorial.
+**New to Kompot?** Start with the :doc:`Getting Started <notebooks/01_getting_started>` tutorial for a comprehensive introduction to differential abundance and expression analysis.

+**Ready for more?** Explore advanced topics:

+- :doc:`Advanced Differential Expression <notebooks/02_differential_expression_detailed>` - Parameter customization, multiple comparisons, and visualization options
+- :doc:`Sample Variance Analysis <notebooks/03_sample_variance>` - Accounting for biological replicates in multi-sample studies

 .. toctree::
    :hidden: